sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>1002</td>
-      <td>Unsupported file type - Check our list of supported files. see if you can convert your file to one of these file types.</td>
+      <td>Unsupported file type - Check our list of supported files.
+See if you can convert your file to one of these file types.</td>
     </tr>
     <tr>
       <td>1003</td>
-      <td>Decompression error - Try decompressing and regenerating your compressed file on your own computer. if that fails, find the original file and make a new compressed version of it.</td>
+      <td>Decompression error - Try decompressing and regenerating your compressed file on your computer.
+If that fails, then locate the original file and make a new compressed version.</td>
     </tr>
     <tr>
       <td>1004</td>
-      <td>File encoding error - Sometimes we have difficulty with non UTF-8 files, try converting your file to UTF-8.
+      <td>File encoding error - Sometimes we have difficulty with non UTF-8 files, so try converting your file to UTF-8.
 You can do this in Excel by exporting your data as Unicode Text.</td>
     </tr>
     <tr>
       <td>2000</td>